-The total household-dwelling unit non-response rate to interviews in the first wave was 36.1 per cent.
+The total household-dwelling unit non-response rate to interviews in the first wave was 35.9 per cent.
 Non-response rates of the 13 population groups interviewed in the first wave are reported in Table 39.
 The non-response rates of employees are near to the national average.
 Farmers and pensioners in higher income class responded more often than other groups.
+"No tax record" group has the highest non-response rate.